Jerry Jarrett: Professional wrestling career

 While working as a referee in the 1960s, Jarrett became a professional wrestler.
 His friend Tojo Yamamoto and veteran wrestler Sailor Moran trained him.
 He wrestled his first match in Hayti, Missouri in 1965.
 After debuting, Jarrett formed a tag team with Yamamoto.
 Jarrett performed primarily for NWA Mid-America for the first few years.
 Between 1970 and 1976, he won the NWA Mid-America Tag Team Championship once, the NWA World Tag Team Championship (Mid-America version) once, and the NWA Southern Tag Team Championship (Mid-America version) ten times.
 Jarrett also performed for Gulas' Southeastern Championship Wrestling promotion and won the NWA Tennessee Tag Team Championship in 1975.

 In 1977, Jarrett founded the Continental Wrestling Association.
 In addition to booking the promotion, he also occasionally wrestled.
 He and Yamamoto became the inaugural CWA World Tag Team Champions in July 1980, losing the belts to Austin Idol and Dutch Mantel the following month.
 In 1985, Jarrett briefly wrestled under a mask as "Hawaiian Flash".

-Jarrett formally retired in 1988, although he came out of retirement in the mid-1990s to wrestle on several occasions for his United States Wrestling Association.
+Jarrett formally retired in 1988, although he came out of retirement in 1993 and 1995 to wrestle on several occasions for his United States Wrestling Association.

 Promoting career

 Continental Wrestling Association (1977–1989)

 In the early-1970s, Jarrett and his mother began promoting professional wrestling shows on behalf of Gulas in the Memphis area.
 After a dispute with Gulas in 1977, Jerry Jarrett opted to break away beginning a promotion, the Continental Wrestling Association (CWA).
 With the support of his mother, Jerry Lawler, and Buddy Fuller, Jerry Jarrett built the CWA into a successful promotion, staging events each Monday that regularly sold-out the Mid-South Coliseum and airing television shows each Saturday morning on WMC-TV.
 In 1981, NWA Mid-America folded due to competition from the CWA, with Gulas selling his territory to Jarrett.

-In 1979, The Freebirds wanted Jarrett to allow them to play Freebird on their entrances.
+In 1979, The Freebirds asked Jarrett to play "Free Bird" on their entrances.
 They first tried it in the Mid-South Coliseum and twirling the house spotlights.
 As a result, Jarrett became one of the first promoters to use music and videos to promote his roster of wrestlers.

 In 1984, Jarrett entered into a talent exchange with Bill Watts' Mid-South Wrestling promotion.
 Jarrett and Lawler advised Watts to bring more young performers into his territory to attract a younger generation of fans, especially females since they would often bring their boyfriends to the shows.
 In 1988, Jarrett began talks with Verne Gagne, owner of the Minneapolis, Minnesota–based American Wrestling Association, about a potential merger.
 After negotiations broke down in 1989, Jarrett instead entered into a merger with World Class Championship Wrestling (WCCW), a promotion based in Dallas, to create the United States Wrestling Association.